-You may rely on AAA for roadside assistance and travel plans — add foreign currency to its suite of services.
-Its Visa TravelMoney card can make you feel less like a tourist by simplifying currency conversions and foreign exchange rates.
-And the good news is you don’t have to be a member to get it.
+Rely on AAA for roadside assistance and travel plans — plus, foreign currency exchange.
+Its Visa TravelMoney card simplifies currency conversions and foreign exchange rates.
+And the good news is you can get it without membership.

-The chip and PIN protected AAA Visa TravelMoney card comes with the security of traveler’s checks and the simplicity of a Visa branded credit card.
-Accepted all over the world, the Visa TravelMoney card will convert your USD to the local currency almost anywhere around the world.
-And you’ll enjoy Visa’s zero liability policy protecting you from fraud and unauthorized purchases.
+The chip and PIN-protected AAA Visa TravelMoney card comes with the security of traveler’s checks and the simplicity of a Visa-branded credit card.
+Accepted all over the world, the Visa TravelMoney card will convert your USD to the local currency almost anywhere.
+And you’ll enjoy Visa’s zero-liability policy protecting you from fraud and unauthorized purchases.

 What is the AAA Visa TravelMoney card?